What is the IWSCC?

 Business Owners

-Certified Diverse Suppliers are Businesses that are 51% or more owned, operated, and controlled by Veteran(s) and/or person(s) with a disability.
+Certified Diverse Suppliers are Canadian businesses that are 51% or more owned, operated, and controlled by Veterans or Persons with Disabilities.

 Corporate Members